bhlee1020/CassiopeiaProcessor_2023_04_18/README.md

 - Dependencies: FFMPEG, GNU Parallel, DeepLabCut

 ## License
-This program is not currently licensed in any way.
-If you use code or data, please cite us!
+This software is not licensed by us.
+However, if you do use it, please cite FFMPEG, GNU Parallel, and DeepLabCut.